MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 1. Click the **DOWNLOAD** button at the bottom of the page to download the blob containing the output from the Stream Analytics job.

-	> If there are no blobs in the container, you probably didn't run the job long enough.
-If that's the case, repeat steps 6 through 14 of this exercise.
-The longer the job runs, the more likely it is that potentially fraudulent transactions will occur.
-If there are no such transactions — that is, if the job produced no output — then no blob is created.
+	> If there are no blobs in the container, wait a few minutes and check the container again.
+Sometimes a blob created by a Stream Analytics job appears immediately, and at other times, it may take 10 minutes or more to show up.

     ![Downloading the output](images/a4r-analytics-blobs.png)